-If needed these transitions can be edited or if needed additional cross slope transitions can be added such as when transitioning to existing cross slopes at final roadway tie-ins which are at the beginning and end of the project.
+If needed these transitions can be edited or if needed additional cross slope transitions can be added such as when transitioning to existing cross slopes at final roadway tie-ins.

-To build the superelevation shapes into the graphics file, press the Autoshape Builder icon within the Text Editor dialog.
+8) To build the superelevation shapes into the graphics file, press the Autoshape Builder icon within the Text Editor dialog.